These are the Best Samsung Galaxy phones to buy in 2022

 Best Samsung for those who want 5G on a budget: Samsung Galaxy A52 5G

-The newest phone on this list is a solid mid-ranger from Samsung that cuts the right corners to reach its lower price.
+The Galaxy A52 5G is a solid mid-ranger from Samsung that cuts the right corners to reach its lower price.
 There’s a plastic build instead of glass, and you don’t get much of a zoom camera, but these are features people on a budget would gladly sacrifice to save several hundred dollars.
-Instead, the Samsung Galaxy A52 still brings a 120Hz AMOLED display, the capable Snapdragon 750G, and a solid 64MP main camera and 16MP ultra-wide.
+Instead, the Samsung Galaxy A52 still brings a 120Hz AMOLED display, the capable Snapdragon 750G, and a solid 64MP main camera, and 16MP ultra-wide.
 There are two more cameras for depth and portrait, but those don’t matter much.

 This is a phone that hits the three pillars of what most people need in a phone — a great screen, a solid camera that just works, and enough processing power.
 Oh, and it supports 5G too, marking it as the King of 5G budget smartphones in the USA in our Galaxy A52 5G review.

 Do you suffer from battery anxiety?
 If so, the Galaxy M32 should put you at ease.
 It has a large 6,000 mAh battery that will surely go a full day and then some.
 You’ll want to have all that juice to power the 6.4-inch Super AMOLED display.
 With a resolution of 1080 x 2400, it is a sharp and vivid panel ideal for gaming or watching movies.
 With the MediaTek Helio G80 powering things you will be able to run all your favorite apps without issues.
 While the plastic body and back look a bit dull, the Galaxy M32 is more about substance than style.